MarkusPoutanen/simple-php-framework/README.md

 ## Contributions

-This is only for my own learning and I don't accept Pull Requests or Issues.
+This is only for my own learning and I don't accept Pull Requests or Issues at this time.
+Feel free to fork and improve this further.